Wednesday, January 20th, 2021 https://adamkhan.net/rambles/arab-insanity-eroding

 Right now Israel’s national broadcaster Kan is headlining the documentary Lebanon, its central conceit — perhaps not accidentally — that Israel was seduced into the Lebanese morass by the gangster Phalangists, whose slick leaders presented to a susceptible Menachem Begin the plight of cultivated Christians oppressed by monstrous Muslims.
 The mission of operation Shlom HaGalil (Peace for the Galilee) was to halt the attack on Israel’s northern civilians by expunging Arafat’s guerilla PLO from southern Lebanon; this was achieved and how, pushing the PLO back not just northward away from the border but eventually onto ships sailing to Tunisia, by means of the Israel Defence Forces invading up to Beirut.
 The mission then crept towards nation-building a friendly ally — until the Syrians put the kibosh on that by assassinating newly-elected President and Israeli ally Bashir Gemayel.
 Israel then got mired in a bloody near-20-year occupation of southern Lebanon until a precipitous retreat by Ehud Barak.
 In the book The Gulf Region and Israel: Old Struggles, New Alliances, Sigurd Neubauer outlines the UAE’s old enmities with its neighbors, particularly Qatar; learning from the Lebanon quagmire, Israel must not allow itself to get dragged into other peoples’ inscrutable conflicts.
 Such are the new travails lurking within the boon of wider relations — not the sort of problems Israel is used to having.
 Israel’s strength here may lie in its weakness, its tiny size serving as a reminder that it cannot be a typical dominant power and must curtail any thoughts of interventions beyond its own stark existential interests.
-Hopefully the disastrous occupation of Lebanon is a lesson completely learned.
+So far this posture generally holds; nobody has expected Israel to take in Syrian refugees, though they have streamed around Israel to further corners of the globe.
+And it seems the disastrous occupation of Lebanon has been a lesson completely learned in this direction.

 The rise of China; remote work; cheaper renewable energy sources; faster computers; mRNA technology; commercialized space development — if the Arab world, leavened with Israelis, starts pulling its civilizational weight, a burgeoning Middle East could belong on this list of 21st-century mega-trends.